madsmtm/objc2/crates/objc2-encode/README.md

 This crates provides the equivalent of the Objective-C `@encode` directive, and functions for comparing these encodings.

-Additionally, it provides traits for annotating types that has an Objective-C encoding.

 See [the docs](https://docs.rs/objc2-encode/) for a more thorough overview.

 This crate is part of the [`objc2` project](https://github.com/madsmtm/objc2),